Huawei fires sales manager who Poland charged with spying

 Orange Poland told the AP on Friday it was cooperating with Polish security services in the case and had "handed over belongings of one of our employees" in Tuesday's search of its offices.
 Orange told the AP it did not know if the suspicions against its employee were related to his work at Orange or his previous jobs.

-Huawei's chief financial officer, Meng Wanzhou, was arrested Dec.
-1 in Canada in connection with U.S. accusations that the company violated restrictions on sales of American technology to Iran.
+Huawei's chief financial officer, Meng Wanzhou, was arrested December 1 in Canada in connection with US accusations that the company violated restrictions on sales of American technology to Iran.

 The United States wants Meng extradited to face charges that she misled banks about the company's business dealings in Iran.
 She is out on bail in Canada awaiting extradition proceedings.